 To get a more clear picture, let’s understand one more thing.
 Can an animal be dead and alive at the same time?
 You might be thinking, now why the argument of animals coming in whole confusing stuff.
 But, wait, there is the most interesting stuff of Quantum Mechanics ahead.

 One of the founding fathers of Quantum Physics, Erwin Schrödinger had actually considered it before getting his famous equation.
 This is not a real experiment but a thought experiment.

-Think that you have placed a cat in a box with a small fraction of radioactive substance and an instrument called a Geiger Counter attached near the cat to measure it.
+Think that you have placed a cat in a box with a small fraction of radioactive substance, a hammer and an instrument called a Geiger Counter attached near it.
 When this radioactive substance is decayed, this acts as a poison.
-Within one hour, the decayed substance can reach the counter where, later on, you see how much the radioactive substance is released which killed the cat.
+Within one hour, the decayed substance can reach the counter to trigger the release of the hammer and kill the cat.

 Third-party and the Observer.

 Unless a third party in between the cat and the poison would open the box it will be never known whether the cat is dead or alive.
 Let’s call this third party an observer.
 The observer impacts the things in the experiment.
 Here the experiment is the cat’s life.

 The major thing is quantum mechanics is absurd while explaining these things for bigger objects which many of Scientists believed in including Albert Einstein.
 The observer is there to see the things, that’s why the things exist in modern physics-related observations.
 However, in reality, the event has happened for sure.
 The cat cannot be simply dead and alive at the same time.
 It should either be alive or dead.
 It is a strange situation.